 What advice do you have for new Taskers just starting out?

-Show your personality in your Quick Pitches!
+Show your personality in your Skills & Experience pitches!
 It really helps me stand out in search results by providing a lot of detail about my experience, but also adding some fun.
 I like to add emojis to mine to add some humor, which I’ve heard from several Clients that they appreciate.
-Here’s one of my favorites—in a category you might not expect to have an interesting Quick Pitch:
+Here’s one of my favorites—in a category you might not expect to have an interesting Skills & Experience pitch:

-Waiting in Line Quick Pitch: “I have patience 🤷♂️.”
+Waiting in Line Skills & Experience pitch: “I have patience 🤷♂️.”

 Whether you come from a creative background or a physical one, rest assured that you can put your skills to great use while tasking.
-We love how Gilbert utilizes his creative background in design for creative problem solving and in crafting unique Quick Pitches.
+We love how Gilbert utilizes his creative background in design for creative problem solving and in crafting unique Skills & Experience pitches.
 How have you leveraged your background to help with tasking?